A Winter Bloom

 ~ ~ ~

 The looks that Ginny had been shooting her throughout Potions made Buffy inordinately glad that she had a reason to stay behind after class.
-In most lessons it wouldn’t have been an issue to remain without much cause, asking the Professor a silly question to explain the reluctance to leave.
+In most lessons it wouldn’t have been an issue to remain without much cause, she could just ask the teacher a silly question to explain her reluctance to leave.
 Snape however had a reputation for punishing those who disturbed him without grounds, which worked in Buffy’s favour when it seemed as if the Gryffindor would wait with her.
 A snapped, “Can I help you Miss Weasley?” discouraged any thoughts of lingering and Ginny quickly exited the class.